Danganronpa S: Ultimate Summer Camp: Reception

-Danganronpa S: Ultimate Summer Camp was met with mixed thoughts from critics, with review aggregation site Metacritic calculating a normalized rating of 54/100, based upon 9 reviews.
+Danganronpa S: Ultimate Summer Camp was met with mixed reviews from critics, with review aggregation site Metacritic calculating a normalized rating of 54/100, based upon 9 reviews.

 The game's core gameplay and loop has been criticized by reviewers for being repetitive, as well as how grinding quickly becomes necessary for players to progress.
 Stuart Gipp of Nintendo Life described the game as a "total grindfest", commenting that the gameplay of the Development mode hardly changes with new playthroughs, ultimately concluding that the game repeats itself too much.
 Alana Hagues, writing for RPGFan, criticized the game for being luck-based, using getting the correct cards or landing on the more beneficial squares as examples.
 In a review for Anime News Network, Lauren Orsini expressed how she had hoped for more unique content within the game, but still generally enjoyed how the game could be played for a long time before completion.

 Critics have been more positive to the interactions between characters, and have written that the game could be more enjoyable for Danganronpa fans, as compared to newcomers of the series.
 Biagio Etna, reviewing the game for IGN Italy, wrote that he found it "undoubtedly pleasant" to see characters from the different entries interact, but criticized the presence of characters from the spin-off game Another Episode: Ultra Despair Girls, as the game was not included in the Danganronpa Decadence collection.
 Rolling Uchizawa at Famitsu expressed that, due to the game's premise relying on players knowing of the characters, it could potentially be hard to enjoy for non-fans of the series.
 In an impressions article for Destructoid, Eric van Allen referred to the game as being focused on fan service, and wrote that, while some of it is "really good", it ended up falling victim to the gameplay, which he felt was lacking.